THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 All the tours can be booked when you land in Phuket through the roadside kiosks with a variety of tour options.
-They even take care of the transport to and from your hotel.
-Else, you can venture out on your own too after a prior inquiry at the respective locations.
+They even take care of the transport to and from your hotel/hostel.
+It is quite convenient and hassle-free too.
+Also, check out some travel tips for Phuket.

 Now that we have covered offbeat Phuket, did you know there is reverent side to Pattaya?

 So, what are your favorite hangouts in Phuket?
 And, any best offbeat things to do in Phuket?
 Do let me know in the comments below!

 If you found this post useful and helped you on your travels, then don't forget to share your experience along with a photo with me at email@example.com.

 Also, subscribe to receive free inspiration right to your mailbox.
 And, follow me virtually on my adventures on Instagram, Facebook, and Twitter.
 See you on the other side!
 And until then, Happy Travels!